BohdanZasymovych/discrete_lab2/README.md

-Then we calculate the encryption exponent, which is part of the public key.
+Then we calculate the encryption exponent, part of the public key.
 The encryption exponent must satisfy two conditions:

 1. $1 < a < \phi(n)$
 2. $gcd(a, \phi(n)) = 1$